funnelback/groovy-filters/crawl filters/KGMetadata.md

 Extracted `kg.names.*` values will appear in the `FUNkgNodeNames` metadata field.

-Metadata mappings need to be created for `FUNkgNodeLabel` and `FUNkgNodeNames` as HTTP Header metadata.
+Metadata mappings need to be created for `FUNkgNodeLabel`, `FUNkgNodeNames` and any cloned metadata fields as HTTP Header metadata.

 Apply a node label (type) to all URLs.
 This can be used to work around the URL limitation in external metadata when you wish to apply a value to all records and the URL is an unsupported format (e.g. because it's a fake URL for a non web collection type)